moliver28/research-handbook/content/handbook/support/license-and-renewals/workflows/self-managed/cloud-licensing.md

 #### GitLab.com

-Similar to Self-Managed, cancelling a subscription will also downgrade a GitLab.com subscription to the free tier.
-However, when it comes to contract resets and billing entity changes, customers on GitLab.com will no longer be reverted to the free tier.
-Account Executives can now use the updated [contract reset process](https://handbook.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#contract-reset), which includes transferring a customer's namespaces to the new subscription before performing the contract reset, effectively mitigating any potential disruptions.
+Similar to Self-Managed, canceling a subscription on gitlab.com will downgrade it to the free tier.
+However, when it comes to contract resets and billing entity changes, customers on GitLab.com will not be reverted to the free tier.
+Account Executives can use the [contract reset process](https://handbook.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#contract-reset), which includes transferring a customer's namespaces to the new subscription before performing the contract reset, effectively eliminating any potential disruptions.